Virginia Senior Benefits Made Simple: A Local's Guide to Savings

 Key state programs to know

-Commonwealth Coordinated Care Plus (CCC+), Virginia’s main Medicaid program, serves 2 million adults over 60.
-The program covers skilled nursing, assisted living, and home health services.
+Commonwealth Coordinated Care Plus (CCC+) is Virginia's main Medicaid program, serving 2 million adults over 60.
+It covers skilled nursing, assisted living, and home health services.

-The No Wrong Door system connects seniors with multiple service providers simultaneously, eliminating bureaucratic barriers.
-Care hours through the Virginia Adult Services Program depend on individual needs and funding availability.
+The No Wrong Door system connects seniors with multiple service providers in one application process.
+Care hours through the Virginia Adult Services Program depend on individual needs and available funding.

 The Program of All-Inclusive Care for the Elderly (PACE) combines Medicare and Medicaid coverage for adults 55 and older with chronic health conditions.